ibnuda/fpmortals/manuscript/complete.md

 If each of the parallel operations returns a value in the same monadic context, we can apply a function to the results when they all return.
-Rewriting `update` to take advantage of this:
+Rewriting `initial` to take advantage of this:

 Bila setiap operasi paralel mengembalikan sebuah nilai pada konteks monadik yang sama, kita dapat menerapkan sebuah fungsi ke hasil-hasilya saat mereka kembali (lol, pokoknya return bareng.)
-Metoda `update` bisa ditulis ulang sebagai berikut.
+Metoda `initial` bisa ditulis ulang sebagai berikut.

 {lang="text"}
 ~~~~~~~~